stephanielabelle/pandas-challenge/README.md

 ## PyCity School Analysis

 This project will attempt to draw conclusions about student performance in the PyCity School System.
-It will utilize metrics on school type, funding, size, and student scores.
+It will utilize metrics on school type, funding, size, and standardized testing scores to find trends in school performance.
-This analysis will be provided to the school board and mayor to aid in future strategic decisions.
+This project will be useful to the PyCity School Board and Mayor to aid in future strategic decisions.

-The files used for this analysis are located in the 'Resources' folder.
+The files used for this project are located in the 'Resources' folder.
 The [school](PyCitySchools/Resources/schools_complete.csv) csv file and [student](PyCitySchools/Resources/students_complete.csv) csv file were merged for this project.

-The [analysis file](/PyCitySchools/PyCitySchools.ipynb) contains DataFrames describing:
+The [report](/PyCitySchools/PyCitySchools.ipynb) contains DataFrames describing:

 1. District Summary
 2. School Summary
 3. Highest-Performing Schools